-The Pasadena Museum of History promotes the history, art and culture of Pasadena.
+The Pasadena Museum of History promotes the history, art, and culture of Pasadena.
 The current exhibition on view (from September 2017 until February 2018) honors the Roses Queens and Her Royal Court.
-From the Queen’s selection to the Rose Parade day, explore this glamourous and flowerful universe.
+From the Queen’s selection to the Rose Parade day, explore this glamorous and flowerful universe.

 History and Fun Facts

 - The Tournament of Roses was launched in 1890 by the Valley Hunt Club as they wanted to promote Pasadena and the beautiful weather.
 The original idea was to show the East Coast, that you can find roses in the West Coast during winter.

 - Since 1905, a Rose Queen preside over the annual Tournament of Roses.